 - Look through your Contacts data to uncover trends about how certain leads or customers find and consume your content.

 - Take into consideration your sales team's feedback on the leads they are interacting with most.
 What types of sales cycles does your sales team work with?
 What generalizations can they make about the different types of customers you serve best?

 Click on the "Add persona" button

-From your Marketing Dashboard, click on the Add persona link within the Top Personas widget.
+From your Marketing Dashboard, hover your mouse over the Top Personas widget then click on the Add persona button.